jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 there is a question on how much redundancy is needed and how quickly a backup or resource increase can be activated due to increased demand.

+Scaling can be pulled up and down by data consumption variations and more rarely by power shortage.
+In such situation dynamic scaling is the ability to adjust demand resources according to resources.
+When operating on limited backup energy sources (like batteries or generators), the architecture must support graceful adaptation before power runs out.
+In such situations, networks must minimize consumption to extend operational time.

 ### Motivation

 Outside of implementation improvements, dynamic scaling is potentially the